Alan Ure

-Alan Ure was an English football manager.
+Allan Richard Ure (12 January 1892 – 1970) was an English football manager.
 He managed Gillingham for the 1937–38 season, which saw the club finish bottom of the Football League Third Division South and fail to gain re-election.
 This was his only known managerial appointment, and there is no record of his having played football at a professional level.

+Career

+Ure was trainer at Blackpool and Leeds United before becoming trainer at Gillingham.
+After leaving Gillingham, he became the trainer at Millwall.
+By 1956, he was trainer at Halifax Town.
+He still held the post in January 1962 when he was reportedly the oldest club trainer in the Football League.

+Personal life

+Ure was the son-in-law of manager Bill Norman.